Stretch Your Budget During the Holidays

 It might be too late this year, but one of the easiest ways to have enough money for the holidays is to plan ahead.
 Many banks and credit unions have a Christmas Club, where each paycheck can have a specified amount transferred over.
 Determining how much you spend on Christmas and dividing it by paychecks makes it easy to stay out of debt.

-- 1Think Outside the Box.A gift doesn't have to be a wrapped item; many people on your list might appreciate an act of kindness.
+- 1A gift doesn't have to be a wrapped item; many people on your list might appreciate an act of kindness.
 When deciding what to purchase, think about things people need to have done.
 Instead of getting a useless item, perhaps you can make a card that announces the project you intend to tackle.
-Raking a yard, organizing a room, painting, washing their car - the list of ideas is as endless as the people on your list.Advertisement
+Raking a yard, organizing a room, painting, washing their car - the list of ideas is as endless as the people on your list.Think Outside the Box.Advertisement

-- 2Set a Budget.If you have a set amount you are going to spend, especially on your children, stick to it.
+- 2If you have a set amount you are going to spend, especially on your children, stick to it.
 Let your family know well ahead of time that the budget is limited, and then commit to your decision.
-Your children will be receiving gifts from multiple places; it shouldn't all be a burden on you.Advertisement
+Your children will be receiving gifts from multiple places; it shouldn't all be a burden on you.Set a Budget.Advertisement

-- 5Create New Family Traditions.Instead of gifts and running places, stop.
+- 5Instead of gifts and running places, stop.
 Enjoy the time off work, have game night with your family, sit around a fire, and talk.
 The holidays are about being together; find ways to make it happen.
-It will help your wallet as well!Advertisement
+It will help your wallet as well!Create New Family Traditions.Advertisement

 Referencing this Article